Factor Investing & Analysis Guide

 What Are the Factors in the Two Sigma Factor Lens?

-A factor lens represents a common language in which to view the investment landscape and multi-asset portfolios.
+A factor lens represents a common language to understand the investment landscape and multi-asset institutional portfolios.
 It is often carefully constructed, but can vary meaningfully depending on different approaches or providers.
-For example, a factor lens could have hundreds of factors, or perhaps just focus on the most important drivers of return.
-It can be designed to be more useful for asset managers, or perhaps more geared toward asset owners.
+For example, a factor lens could have hundreds of factors, designed for the tactical use of hedge fund managers, or perhaps just focus on a handful of the most impactful drivers of return, designed for asset owners.
+Some can be focused on macro factor investing, while others can be dedicated equity factor models.

 Macro Factors

-Macro Factors are risk factors shown to correspond to the principal drivers of asset class returns.
-Macro risk factors are broadly known, widely accessible at a relatively low cost, and often can explain significant amounts of risk in diversified institutional portfolios.
-They are common in institutional investors’ portfolios due to their high liquidity and capacity.
+Macro Factors correspond to the principal drivers of asset class returns.
+They are broadly known, widely accessible at a relatively low cost, and often can explain significant amounts of risk in diversified institutional portfolios.

 Core Macro